10 Wedding Planning New Year's Resolutions for Every Couple

 8. I will acknowledge that some people might not want to be the "guest book attendant."

-9. I will actually eat the dinner at my reception.
-(And that includes cake!)
+9. I will actually eat dinner (and cake!) at my reception.

 10. I will look on the bright side—no matter what.